-Ashes (Reach) – This one probably would have made the list were it not for the whiny child vocals.
+This one probably would have made the list were it not for the whiny childlike vocals.
 Otherwise, nothing short of beautiful.

-Broken Gates (Mombasa Suite) (Halo 2) – My favourite section from the Mombasa Suite, Broken Gates is the “hunter theme” I mentioned earlier.
-It was remade as Out of Shadow for Halo 3 and once again for the anniversary re-release.
+Broken Gates is the “hunter theme” I mentioned earlier in my #9, but with the whole rock ensemble.
+It was remade as Out of Shadow for Halo 3 and once again for the Anniversary re-release.

 This track played during the end credits for Halo 3, and part of it was used in the menu music for the multiplayer-only Halo 3 Mythic disc, which shipped with ODST in 2009.

-Unyielding (Halo 2) – Sorry, Reclaimer fanboys.
+Sorry, Reclaimer fanboys.
 As much as I love Steve Vai’s face-melting guitar solo in that particular track, I much prefer the vanilla version, Unyielding.
-This piano-guitar rocker plays in the mission, “Uprising,” once you (Arbiter) get in a ghost (Covenant light hovering land speeder with twin front plasma cannons) and rush through a gorge, slaying any Brutes who stand in your way.
+This piano-guitar rocker plays in the mission, “Uprising,” once you (Arbiter) get in a Ghost (Covenant light hovering land speeder with twin front plasma cannons) and rush through a gorge, slaying any Brutes who stand in your way.

 This track has elements of the Halo theme in it, and the main piano riff was repurposed for Halo 3’s Three Gates and One Final Effort.

-So much for trying to keep things brief here.
+So much for keeping things brief here.
 If you made it through the whole post and read every single word I wrote, consider me in your debt.
 I love Halo and its music, and it’s easy for me to ramble on about them.
 If you’re a fan of the series, then I hope that this list made you look back fondly on the times you’ve had with its games.
 If you’ve never touched a Halo game in your life and just felt like indulging me and my writing, then I hope that I was able to expose you to some quality music!
-If you like what you heard, you can find PLENTY more awesome Halo music on YouTube (there’s so much I didn’t include), and every soundtrack is available for purchase on iTunes.
+If you like what you heard, you can find PLENTY more Halo music on YouTube (this post contains but a fraction of what the franchise offers), and every soundtrack is available for purchase on iTunes.

 Speaking of which, I need to take this time to acknowledge YouTube and all its users who have uploaded all the music I unabashedly embedded in this blog post.
-I didn’t ask for their permission, but I don’t believe I’m committing any copyright infringement, as the music isn’t their work, either.
+I didn’t ask for their permission, but I don’t believe I’m doing anything wrong, as the music isn’t their work, either, and I’m not making money with this blog.
 I have bought most of the soundtracks myself, but I couldn’t upload any of the music to this post because I do not have a WordPress Pro or WordPress Business plan (mine is the free basic plan).
 Otherwise, I would have.
 That being said, you’re more than welcome to visit any of the users’ YouTube pages by clicking on the titles of each embedded video, which double as links.